sforsayeth/OzSTAR-User-Guide/docs/source/1a-oz_g2/what-s-new.rst

 Hardware
 ----------

 Each node includes 36 CPU cores and 2 P100 GPUs.
-Interconnect is 100 Gb/s intel infiniband. `See here fore more details <https://136.186.1.220/ozstar/>`_.
+Interconnect is 100 Gb/s Intel infiniband. `See here for more details <https://136.186.1.220/ozstar/>`_.

 Interactive Nodes
 -------------------

 There are no dedicated interactive nodes on OzSTAR.
-However, you can compile and run test jobs on the login node or start an interactive session via Slurm.
+However, you can compile and run test jobs on the two login nodes or start an interactive session via Slurm.

 Job Scheduling
 ----------------

 We now use Slurm on OzSTAR.
-See :doc:`../2-ozstar/torque-vs-slurm` for a comparision between Moab and Slurm.
+See :doc:`../2-ozstar/torque-vs-slurm` for a comparision between Torque/Moab and Slurm.

 Large memory nodes
 ---------------------